 Where possible, STAP elements are intended to enhance or take advantage of tree canopies that provide natural shade and shelter.
 No trees are proposed to be removed with implementation of the STAP elements under most instances.
 However, there may be situations where tree root pruning that is required to make sidewalk repairs necessary to achieve Americans with Disabilities Act (ADA) compliance may destabilize an existing street tree beyond a reasonable level of liability and thus, may likely require the removal of such tree to minimize public safety risks and to bring liability levels down to an acceptable level.
-When the installation of a transit shelter brings with it the possibility that a street tree may have to be removed, the contractor would have to comply with existing City regulations, including the need for a street tree removal permit from the Board of Public Works; public notification of the proposed removal of three or more street trees; a Board of Public Works public hearing for consideration of removal of three or more street trees at a specific address; and provision of replacement trees on a 2:1 basis with 24-inch box size tree stock to be watered for a minimum 3-year period.
+When the installation of a transit shelter brings with it the possibility that a street tree may have to be removed, the contractor would have to comply with existing City regulations, including the need for a street tree removal of three or more street trees; a Board of Public Works public hearing for consideration of removal of three or more street trees at a specific address; and provision of replacement trees on a 2:1 basis with 24-inch box size tree stock to be watered for a minimum 3-year period.